-Lesson plans for grades 5-8 for teaching about Anne Frank and Holocaust-related subjects.
-See also Anne Frank Intro, a middle school lesson plan; Anne Frank: One of Hundreds of Thousands, a lesson plan for grades 6-8; Anne Frank WebQuest, an excellent Internet activity for grades 7-9; Trackstar: Anne Frank History, another Internet-based lesson; The Truth About Anne Frank, A 12-lesson unit; Anne Frank Center U.S.A., photographs and information about Anne's journal and how it survived World War II; and Remeber.org, a comprehensive site with images and recollections of survivors, a teacher's guide, and links.
+Lesson plans for grades 3-12 for teaching about Anne Frank and Holocaust-related subjects.
+See also Anne Frank Intro, a middle school lesson plan; Anne Frank: One of Hundreds of Thousands, a lesson plan for grades 6-8; Ann Frank: Writer, another middle-grade lesson plan; Anne Frank WebQuest, an excellent Internet activity for grades 7-9; The Truth About Anne Frank, A 12-lesson unit; Anne Frank Center U.S.A., photographs and information about Anne's journal and how it survived World War II; and Remeber.org, a comprehensive site with images and recollections of survivors, a teacher's guide, and links.

 Ernest J. Gaines

-A unit outline plus study guides, activities, and projects for A Lesson Before Dying.
+A 10-day uit complete with handouts for A Lesson Before Dying.
+See also A Lesson Before Dying Teacher's Guide.
 Click here for links to biographical information and lesson plans for several other books by Gaines.